qmexnetworks/cmk-pusher-agent/README.md

 - Service will push data every 30 seconds

 ##### Installation Windows Agent (not more than Beta at the moment) - Option 2 EXE Way
-- Install the Check_MK Agent (you dont have to install it as service)
+- Install the Check_MK Agent (you have to install it as service)
 - Unpack cmk-pusher-agent.zip to eg. C:\Install
 - At the moment, the Config file must be in C:\Install\cmk-agent-pusher\
 - Edit the config.ini (Password needs to be the same on the two sides), configure the Client Name (needs to be exactly the same as the configured Host in Check_MK, dont use special characters or whitespaces)